Gesee-y/FragmentArrays.jl/README.md

 [[1,2,3]]
 ```

-you can also use `prealloc_range` to allocate a new block of data
+you can also use `prealloc_range` to allocate a new block of data so later insertion won't allocate new structures.

 Unlike sparse set, you can create iterators to efficiently iterate on a specific set of index.